Passaic station (NJ Transit)

-Passaic is a NJ Transit rail station served by Main Line trains in Passaic, New Jersey.
+Passaic is an NJ Transit rail station served by Main Line trains in Passaic, New Jersey.
 The station is located in the Passaic Park section of Passaic at an intersection that links Passaic Avenue and Van Houten Avenue with Lackawanna Place.
 The Hoboken bound platform is located on the Passaic Avenue side of the station and the Suffern bound platform is located at the intersection of Van Houten Avenue and Lackawanna Place.
 Pedestrian access to both platforms is available on Passaic Avenue, but an underpass is also available to connect both sides.
+Connecting transportation includes limited service of NJ Transit 190D and 190E at Van Houten Avenue / Barry Place.
+Additionally, NJ Transit 702 bus (which operates Monday - Saturday between Bloomfield, New Jersey and Elmwood Park NJ stops one block away at Passaic Avenue and Ascension Street.

 History

 The Boonton Branch of the Delaware, Lackawanna and Western Railroad was first constructed as a freight bypass of the Morris & Essex Railroad in 1868.
 This was constructed due to the lack of suitability for freight along its passenger lines (due to curves and inclines) and stretched from the Denville station to Hoboken Terminal via Boonton and Paterson.
 Freight service began on September 12, 1870, while passenger service began on December 14, 1870.